kipkoechke/alx-higher_level_programming/0x06-python-classes/README.md

     - Private instance attribute `head`.
     - Instantiation `def __init__(self):`
-    - Public instance method `def sorted_insert(self, value):` that inserts a new `Node` into the correct sorted position in the list increasing order).
+    - Public instance method `def sorted_insert(self, value):` that inserts a new `Node` into the correct sorted position in the list increasing order.

 * **8. Print Square instance**